SherbyRobotics/racecar/README.md

 2. Connect the battery to Raspberry Pi 3.
 If installed as instructions above, you can connect your laptop by Wi-Fi on RaceCar's hotspot.
 Launch VNC from your laptop and connect to `10.42.0.1` (Raspberry Pi 3's IP).
 2. Flash the Arduino (need to be done only 1 time):
     1. Connect the Arduino mega 2560 of the RaceCar to Raspberry Pi 3 if not already done.
-    2. Flash the Arduino mega 2560 with the firmware file [racecar_propulsion_firmware.ino](https://github.com/SherbyRobotics/racecar/tree/master/racecar_arduino/racecar_propulsion_firmware) using Arduino IDE (select Arduino mega 2560 for target).
+    2. Flash the Arduino mega 2560 with the firmware file [racecar_propulsion_firmware.ino](https://github.com/SherbyRobotics/racecar/tree/master/racecar_arduino/racecar_propulsion_firmware) using Arduino IDE (with Tools->Board: select "Arduino Mega or Mega 2560" as target).
 3. Turn on the motors by flipping the switch on the left side of the car.
 A green light will turn on.
 4. From a terminal (`ctrl` + `alt` + `t`), launch ROS with the launch file [teleop.launch](https://github.com/SherbyRobotics/racecar/tree/master/racecar_bringup/launch/teleop.launch):
     ```bash